 Lash extension lice can exist if the lashes have the same texture as real hair; the bugs need to be able to grab the hair.
-The reality is that false lashes lice are very uncommon and lice could not easily infest inexpensive, synthetic lashes.
+The reality is that false lashes lice are very uncommon with real hair and lice could not easily infest inexpensive, synthetic lashes.

 Can head lice get in your eyebrows?

 Although this isn't a common occurrence, men and women alike should remain cautious as lice are no friends of persons.
-The main culprit is the unconscious act of rubbing the eye after making contact with the infected area.
-It can also be contracted by sharing items such as rags, towels, and even clothing with individuals who have been exposed.
+The main culprit is the unconscious act of rubbing the eye after making contact with the infected genital area.
+Note that these lice are wingless insects so they must crawl or somehow be transferred by sharing items such as rags, towels, and even clothing with individuals who have been exposed.

 Some symptoms of eyelash lice include:

-- Itching or tingling feeling at root of the eyelash
+- Itching or tingling feeling at the root of the eyelash;

-LiceDoctors does NOT specialize in the removal of pubic lice in the pubic area or facial areas, and so unfortunately cannot help you with the treatment of lash lice.
+LiceDoctors does NOT specialize in the removal of pubic lice in the pubic area or facial areas, and so unfortunately we cannot help you with the treatment of eyelash lice.
 If you think you're suffering from these medical conditions, please call a professional for immediate assistance, as it is highly contagious and can spread if left untreated, and will NOT go away on its own.
-If you find head lice (on the head or near the scalp) or lice eggs in the head hair, LiceDoctors can solve your problem.
-Check out this link for more information on the Differences Among Head Lice Body Lice and Pubic Lice.
+If you find a lice infestation, head lice on or near the scalp, or lice eggs (also called nits) in the head hair, LiceDoctors can solve your problem.
+Check out this link for more information on the Differences Among Head Lice, Body Lice, and Pubic Lice.